 - wood treatment

-- production and use of (some) pesticides
+- the production and use of some pesticides

-How is arsenic poisoning diagnosed?In areas and occupations where there is a risk of arsenic poisoning, it is important to monitor the levels of arsenic in the people at risk.
-Levels of arsenic can be measured by taking blood, hair, urine, and fingernail samples.
+In areas and occupations with a risk of arsenic poisoning, it is important to monitor the levels of arsenic in the people at risk.
+This can be assessed through blood, hair, urine, and fingernail samples.

-Some methods remove arsenic from the human body before it gets a chance to do any damage, some repair or minimize the damage that has already occured.
-Treatment methods include:
+Some methods remove arsenic from the human body before it causes any damage.
+Others repair or minimize the damage that has already occurred.

-- thoroughly washing and rinsing skin that has been affected
+- thoroughly washing and rinsing affected skin

 - blood transfusions